Chapati—Indian Flatbreads with Water

 5. Step 5:

-You don't need to knead it for a long time, it will be enough just to assemble the dough into a ball and mix it straight in a bowl for a few minutes.
-Cover the finished dough with a damp towel and leave for 10-15 minutes, it should rest a little.
-During this time, the flour will absorb all the liquid and the dough will become more elastic.
+You don't need to knead it long—just gather it into a ball and work it right in the bowl for a couple of minutes.
+Cover the dough with a damp towel and let it rest for 10–15 minutes.
+During that time the flour absorbs all the liquid and the dough becomes more elastic.

 6. Step 6: